LunarG/VulkanTools/vkconfig_gui/README.md

 --------------
 ## Using Vulkan Configurator

-*Vulkan Configurator* is mainly a graphical user interface (GUI) that may be launched from the console using `vkconfig_gui` and a command line tool `vkconfig --gui`.
+*Vulkan Configurator* is mainly a graphical user interface (GUI) that may be launched from the console using `vkconfig-gui` and a command line tool `vkconfig --gui`.

 The tool is distributed differently, depending on the platform:
 - Ubuntu packages: Upon installing the `lunarg-vkconfig` package.